9 Ways to Inspire Motivation in the Workplace

 Employees choose how much discretionary energy to exert for their employers in the workplace.
 Discretionary energy is the extra drive that an employee exerts in service to coworkers and customers at work.

 It is a symptom of motivation—only motivated employees contribute their discretionary energy at work.
-The work environment that encourages employee discretionary energy contribution and motivation emphasize these factors.
+The work environment that encourages employee discretionary energy contribution and motivation emphasizes these factors.

 No matter how positive your workplace culture and environment are, you have the starring role in promoting your personal growth and motivation.
 You can promote your own personal growth, motivation, and career development to overcome boredom, inertia, and staleness.